vladnomad/web-project--velvet-gourmet/README.md

 ### Optimization

 - Organized styles into blocks for better readability and maintenance
+- Used [postcss-import](https://github.com/postcss/postcss-import) to split blocks of styles into separate files
 - Used utility classes for reusable styles in HTML (mostly positioning)
 - Added custom variables for colors and font-sizes to avoid reusing values and stick to the design pattern
 - Added media queries for multiple devices with changes to art direction, positioning and fonts